Drug abuse is a serious issue. In the United States alone, over 15 million people are facing some sort of addiction to drugs.

 But know this: there is light at the end of the tunnel.
 Unfortunately, it’s hard to get there alone.
 Without the help of a professional team, people trying to quit amphetamine will face severe withdrawal symptoms.

 Unsurprisingly, these symptoms impose the direct opposite effects of what the drug causes.
-Amphetamine increases focus and energy, decreases hunger, and incites euphoria into the user.
+Amphetamine increases focus and energy, decreases hunger, and incites euphoria in the user.
 The most common symptoms of withdrawal are increased hunger, low motivation, sleeping problems, and irritability.

 Some other side effects of withdrawal might include: